 Awards History

-Multidimensional GC Award (ACS Subdivision of Chromatography & Separations Chemistry)
+Multidimensional Chromatography Poster Awards (Sponsored by ACS Subdivision on Chromatography & Separations Chemistry)

-- 2024: Elena Mosham, California State University LA, USA & Daniela F. Gutiérrez-Muñoz, Arizona State University, USA
+- 2024: Elena Mosham (California State University LA) & Daniela F. Gutiérrez-Muñoz (Arizona State University)

 - 2022: Laura McGregor, SepSolve Analytical